 Who are the best MCU characters?
 In 2008, Marvel Studios and Paramount Pictures released Iron Man into the world – introducing Robert Downey Jr. as Tony Stark, and the Marvel Cinematic Universe was born.
-Since then, the Avengers have banded together to face the greatest threats the universe has ever seen — and they’ve raked in billions at the box office simultaneously.
+Since then, the Avengers have banded together to face the greatest threats the universe has ever seen — and the superhero movies have raked in billions at the box office simultaneously.

 The Avengers roster has changed a little since the 2012 action movie – with plenty more colourful characters joining the ranks of ‘Earth’s Mightiest Heroes’ by the time Avengers: Endgame came around.
 It’s a good job, really, since Thanos was trying to rewrite reality itself in the 2019 movie.
 The climactic battle has pushed Marvel movies to explore bigger concepts now that all these characters have collided so many times.

-Their story arcs have snowballed together in MCU movies like Spider-Man: No Way Home and Doctor Strange in the Multiverse of Madness, as well as WandaVision, The Falcon and The Winter Soldier, and Loki on Disney Plus.
+Their story arcs have snowballed together in MCU movies like Spider-Man: No Way Home and Doctor Strange in the Multiverse of Madness, as well as Marvel series like WandaVision and Loki on Disney Plus.
 Basically, Marvel has legions of characters in its ongoing tapestry, so it’s time for one thing and one thing only: our ranking of the ten best MCU characters.

 Who are the best MCU characters?

 Star-Who?
 Of all the characters in the Guardians of the Galaxy menagerie, Rocket (Bradley Cooper) is easily the best.
 Come on, he’s an anthropomorphic Raccoon, and he has more weapons than you can shake a Groot at – what’s not to love?